 Below is a PDF document outlining some quick tips about using a web browser, like Google Chrome, Internet Explorer, Safari, or Firefox.
-It is in the format of a one page document that you are able to download and print so that it can be referenced at any time.
+It is in the format of a one page document that you are able to download and save, or download and print so that it can be referenced at any time.

 We compiled some need to know tips for when you are using your internet browser.
 Hope this helps while you are navigating this vast space!